CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-promtail/install-promtail.md

 ## Install Promtail

-1. Download the Promtail archive specified in [Software Requirements][]
+1. Download [Promtail 2.5.0 (promtail-windows-amd64.exe.zip)][].
 1. Extract the archive content to a suitable location.
 1. Navigate to the observability repository in [GitHub][Download Promtail Yaml].
 1. Click on the `promtail-local-config.yaml` file.
-1. Copy the contents and save locally as `promtail-local-config.yaml` in the same location as the previously extracted Promtail executable.
+1. Copy the contents and save locally as `promtail-local-config.yaml` in the same location as the previously extracted `promtail-windows-amd64.exe`.
 1. Using the browser back button, go back up a level to the file list.
-1. Download the [Promtail Install.zip][] archive and extract its content alongside the previously extracted Promtail executable.
+1. Download the [Promtail Install.zip][] archive and extract its content alongside the previously extracted `promtail-windows-amd64.exe`.
-This archive contains [NSSM][] - the Non-Sucking Service Manager program and PowerShell scripts to help manage Grafana Loki as a service.
+This archive contains [NSSM][] - the Non-Sucking Service Manager program and PowerShell scripts to help manage Promtail as a service.
 1. Run Windows PowerShell as Administrator
 1. Change the location to where all the files were extracted to.
-1. Execute the `.\Install-Promtail.ps1` command to install the downloaded Grafana Loki executable as a service.
+1. Execute the `.\Install-Promtail.ps1` command to install the downloaded `promtail-windows-amd64.exe` as a service.

 ## Next Steps?